-In this keynote video, I share the minimum steps companies should take to tell better stories, which in turn can then help them drive more results.
+In this keynote video, I share how to tell a story example, which in turn can then help them drive business results.

 In summary, here are the six steps with short overviews:

 You have to make up your mind actually to want to get started.
 Decide to tell better stories for long-term success.
 Without the declared decision, you can’t move forward.
 This also includes getting buy-in from key stakeholders.

 It’s hard to move forward without a plan.
 Make that plan, and write it down.
 Keep it short, so it’s implementable.

 High-level plans works great and help us stay on course.
 It’s okay to update them as we move forward and external (or internal) things change.
 I like to print copies of it – even in the digital age – and bring it to (client) meetings to help us stay on track and refer to it.
 (See No. 4)